ksiva14/PG3901-Project6_FinalProject/README.md

 # README

 ## Model
-In our model, we start with a user, who has many students and professors, depending on who logs in.
+In our model, we start with auser, who has many students and professors, depending on who logs in.
 In this class, the name, email, and password entered are validated.
-Students are users, on a team, and have many evaluations.
+Students are users, on a team, and in a course.
 A professor(our admin) is a user and in a course.
-Courses have many professors, teams, and projects.
-Teams belong in a class and have many evaluations, projects, project teams, and students.
-Projects belong in a course, and has many teams that are doing that project, as well as project teams.
-Project teams belong to projects and teams.
+Courses have many students, professors, teams, and projects.
+Teams belong in a class and have many evaluations, projects, and students.
+Projects belong in a course, and has many teams that are doing that project.
 Evaluations belong to teams, assigned by admins.

 ## Running program and tests
 There are two ways to run our project, running rails server and connecting locally, or using or heroku deployment by runnning heroku open -a project6-3901.